 Skip to content

 Greenland is a self-governing part of the Kingdom of Denmark.
 The country has been a part of Denmark since the 1700s.
-Her Majesty Margrethe II is Head of State in Greenland.
+His Majesty King Frederik X is Head of State in Greenland.

 Greenland is the largest island in the world.
 It is situated on the North American continent and 85% of the country is covered by an ice cap.
 Greenland has a population of about 56,000.
 The central parts of West Greenland are the most densely populated.
 Most of the population – around 45,000 – live in the towns, of which Nuuk is the largest.